Creating and publishing opam packages

 Publishing is done using Github's pull-request mechanism, which allows automated checks to be run, and discussion to happen with the maintainers before your contribution is merged.
 You will need a Github account.

 Submitting is most easily done using the opam-publish plugin.
-Run opam publish --help for more options.
+Run opam

-If the project is hosted on Github
+Using opam-publish with a project hosted on Github

 First tag the project.
 Assuming this is version 0.1: